Exemptions from Certificate of Need

 - Renovations to a skilled nursing facility.

-- The transfer, purchase or sale of intermediate care or skilled nursing beds from a skilled nursing facilitiy or a skilled nursing unit of an acute care hospital to a skilled nursing facility providing intermediate care and skilled nursing services.
-No state agency may deny payment to an acquiring nursing home or place any restrictions on the beds transferred under this subsection.
-The transferred beds shall retain the same certifiation status that existed at the nursing home or hospital skilled nursing unit from which they were acquired.
-If construciton is required to place the transferred beds into the acquiring nursing home, the acquiring nursing home has one year from the date of purchase to commence construction.
+- The transfer, purchase or sale of intermediate care or skilled nursing beds from a skilled nursing facility or a skilled nursing unit of an acute care hospital to a skilled nursing facility providing intermediate care and skilled nursing services.
+The Department of Health and Human Resources may not create a policy which limits the transfer, purchase or sale of intermediate care or skilled nursing beds from a skilled nursing facility or a skilled nursing unit of an acute care hospital.
+The transferred beds shall retain the same certification status that existed at the nursing home or hospital skilled nursing unit from which they were acquired.
+If construction is required to place the transferred beds into the acquiring nursing home, the acquiring nursing home has one year from the date of purchase to commence construction;

-- The construction, development, acquisition or other establishment of an alcohol or drug treatment facility and drug and alcohol treatment services unless the construction, development, acquisition or other establishment is an opioid treatment facility or programs.
+- The construction, development, acquisition or other establishment of an alcohol or drug treatment facility and drug and alcohol treatment services unless the construction, development, acquisition or other establishment is an opioid treatment facility or programs as set forth in subdivision (4) of section nine of this article;

-- The creation, construction, acquisition or expansion of a community-based nonprofit organization with a community board that provides or will provide primary care services to people without regard to ability to pay and receives approval from the Health Resources and Services Administration.
+- The creation, construction, acquisition or expansion of a community-based nonprofit organization with a community board that provides or will provide primary care services to people without regard to ability to pay and receives approval from the Health Resources and Services Administration; and

 For more information, see: W.Va.
 Code § 16-2D-11